HappySeaFox/sail/EXAMPLES.md

 unsigned char *image_bits;

 /*
- * sail_read() reads the image and outputs pixels in RGB pixel format for image formats
+ * sail_read() reads the image and outputs pixels in BPP24-RGB pixel format for image formats
- * without transparency support and RGBA otherwise.
+ * without transparency support and BPP32-RGBA otherwise.
  *
  * WARNING: This function allocates a local static context and never destroys it.
 ASAN
  *          will report memory leaks which is OK.